 Our curriculum is highly customized to meet the need of each individual child using the Direct Instruction Model, Pearson, McGraw Hill, Math U See, and Winston Grammar

-Charis Academy is not able to meet the needs of students who are below average intelligence or have severe emotional and/or behavioral needs.
+Charis Academy is not able to meet the needs of individuals with any history of, or current tendencies for, violent, aggressive, or severe elopement behaviors.

 All students are accepted to Charis Academy on a probationary period.